Ron Taylor (baseball)

-Career

-As a pitcher
+Early life and education

+Ronald Wesley Taylor was born on December 13, 1937, in Toronto, Ontario to Wesley and Maude Taylor.
+At a young age, he played as a natural left-hander; however, his mother worried the overuse of his left arm potentially led to cardiovascular ailments, and suggested to use the opposite arm instead.
+He played organized baseball with the Leaside Baseball Association, at Howard Talbot Park, located in Toronto's Leaside neighbourhood.

+When Taylor was drafted by the Cleveland Indians, at age 18, part of his agreement with them was that he was allowed to continue his higher education.
+While playing professional minor league baseball during the summer in the late 1950s and early 1960s, he attended the University of Toronto (UofT), where he earned a degree in electrical engineering in 1961.
+After his playing career was over, he returned to Toronto, and enrolled in UofT's medical school.
+He graduated as a physician in 1977.

+Baseball career

 Taylor entered pro baseball in the Cleveland organization in 1956, attending university during off-seasons.
 After steady progress up the ladder in the Indians' farm system through 1961, he made Cleveland's Opening Day roster in 1962.
 On April 11, the Indians' second game of the regular season, Taylor drew the starting assignment against the Boston Red Sox at Fenway Park.
 He proceeded to throw 11 shutout innings and collect two hits in four at bats at the plate—one half of the Indians' hit total against Boston starter Bill Monbouquette.
 But in the 12th inning of the scoreless tie, Taylor loaded the bases with no out, then surrendered a game-deciding, walk-off grand slam home run to Carroll Hardy and was charged with the 4–0 defeat.
-Appearing in eight games pitched for the Indians, he returned to the minor leagues after May 20 and spent the rest of the year in Triple-A. Then, on December 15, Cleveland traded him to the Cardinals to obtain first baseman Fred Whitfield.
+Appearing in eight games pitched for the Indians, he returned to the minor leagues after May 20 and spent the rest of the year in Triple-A.